jcchikikomori/wp-slick-slider-and-image-carousel/readme.txt

 == Changelog ==

 = 1.7 (31, May 2019) =
 * [+] Added new shortcode parameter ie image_fit="true". image_fit parameter is used to specify how an image should be resized to fit its container.
 By default value is "True".
 Options are "ture OR false".
-NOTE : This parameter work better if sliderheight is given.
-This parameter work with both the shortcode.
+NOTE : NOTE :  image_fit="true" work better if sliderheight is given. if image_fit="false", no need to use sliderheight parameter.
+* [*] image_fit parameter work with both the shortcode.
 * [-] Removed default height 400 from sliderheight parameter.
 * [-] Remove object-fit CSS property from img under CSS if image_fit="false".